Orangeburg County Criminal Sentenced to Life in Prison

 During the trial, security video was shown of Williams buying cement and a trash can from a local hardware store.

 Criminal charges in South Carolina are very serious.
 If you need help with South Carolina or Orangeburg County Criminal Defense, the attorneys at the Strom Law Firm can help.

 The Strom Law Firm is licensed to practice throughout the State of South Carolina, including Orangeburg County.
-The firm’s attorneys have over 16 years experience with the South Carolina Criminal Justice system.
-We frequently visit the Orangeburg-Calhoun Regional Detention Center, and we offer free, confidential consultations to discuss the facts of you case.
+The firm’s criminal defense attorneys have over 30 years of experience with the South Carolina Criminal Justice system.
+We frequently visit the Orangeburg-Calhoun Regional Detention Center, and we offer free, confidential consultations to discuss the facts of your case.
 Contact us today with questions.
 803.252.4800.